kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 Merging changes to lists uses one of 3 strategies.
 The strategy is controlled per-field on the Kubernetes object definition.

-- Replace the list (either elements of primitive types or complex-types):
+#### Replace the list (either elements of primitive types or complex-types)

 Treat the list the same as a primitive field.
 Replace or delete the entire list.
 Preserves ordering.

-Example: Using apply to update the `args` field of a PodSpec sets the value of `args` to the value in the configuration file.
+**Example:** Using apply to update the `args` field of a PodSpec sets the value of `args` to the value in the configuration file.
 Any elements added to the live configuration are lost.
 Ordering of `args` defined in the configuration file is retained in the live configuration.